saturncloud/examples/examples/dashboard-dash/README.md

 ![Plotly and Dash logos](https://saturn-public-assets.s3.us-east-2.amazonaws.com/example-resources/plotly_dash_logo.png)

 ## Overview
-[Plotly's Dash](https://dash.plotly.com/) enables data scientists to produce low-code data apps by abstracting away much of the technologies and protocols required for interactive data visualization.
-With only a few additional lines of code, data scientists can

-Deploying a Dash app on Saturn Cloud allows for a scalable backend for your app and a url link for dissemination (this sentence sucks).
+With [Plotly's Dash](https://dash.plotly.com/), data scientists can produce low-code data apps by abstracting away much of the technologies and protocols typically required for interactive data visualization.
+Deploying a Dash app on Saturn Cloud provides not only a scalable backend for your app but also a url link for dissemination.

 In this example, we create a simple UI showing a [Uniform Manifold Approximation and Projection (UMAP)](https://umap-learn.readthedocs.io/en/latest/) model projection of the famous MNIST digits and fashion datasets.
-The app will read in the data, train the model, and output a 3d graph of the result.
+The app will read the data, train the UMAP model, and produce a 3D graph of the result.

 ## Creating the App
-All of our app code is contained in a file called "app.py."
-To deploy this app on Saturn Cloud, we simply need to call `python app.py` as our command.
-See the [Saturn Cloud docs](https://saturncloud.io/docs/examples/dashboards/dashboard/) for more detailed instructions for how to deploy this and other dashboards.
+All the app code is contained in a file called "app.py."
+To deploy this app on Saturn Cloud, call `python app.py` as the command in a Saturn Cloud deployment.
+See [Saturn Cloud docs](https://saturncloud.io/docs/examples/dashboards/dashboard/) for more detailed instructions on deploying this and other dashboards.

 The "app.py" file contains several sections to create the Dash app.

-### Imports
+### Import the Libraries

 This exercise uses Dash and UMAP to create a dashboard app:
 * [plotly](https://plotly.com/python/): interactive graphs